Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/backend-dev.md

     - all these scripts are briefly described:
         - [here separately](../backend/tests/README.md)
         - later on in [the control flow of the architecture](architecture.md#llm-assistant-workflow)
-- [data-processing](../backend/data-processing/) contains scripts for experimenting with different configurations such as different prompts, text filtering strategies, LLMs, etc.
+- [data-processing](../backend/data-processing/) contain scripts for experimenting with different configurations such as different prompts, text filtering strategies, LLMs, etc.
     - scripts in the [generation](../backend/data-processing/generation/) directory are used for generating test data
         - [here is a brief description of each script](../backend/data-processing/generation/README.md)
     - scripts in the [evaluation](../backend/data-processing/evaluation/) directory are used for evaluating manually filled in data based on the generated test data